Australia shelves plans to store phone, Internet metadata

 "This report refused to endorse data retention and condemned Government's secretive approach," said Greens communications spokesman Scott Ludlum.

-The report did not specifically mention the Prism program, as its hearings were completed before the Snowden revelations about Prism.
+The report did not specifically mention the Prism programme, as its hearings were completed before the Snowden revelations about Prism.

 But the inquiry's report did raise concerns about the wide number of Australian government agencies able to access private data, with 293,501 requests made in 2011-12 to access communications data without a warrant.